rokudev/SceneGraphDeveloperExtensions/samples/9_Bookmarks/README.md

 end sub
 ```

 Now we should decide at what point buttons should be refreshed.
 It should be done once user gets to it.
-For this reason, we can observe *wasClosed* field of video view.
+For this reason, we can observe *wasClosed* field of media view.

 Add one line of code to OnButtonSelected method